orov-io/anne-bonny/README.md

 ## TODOS

+- [] History service with indirect communication with the video-streamer service.
+Use rabbit.
 - [] Tutorial
 - [x] Add Database to a single service
 - [x] Use squirrel to build SQL statements